streamingfast/tooling/README.md

 A bunch of command line tools that is used by multiple developers within dfuse.

+#### Design Principles

+- Command line helper utilities
+- Accepts both standard input & command line arguments
+- Script friendly output (one line of input equals one line of output is a good goal)

 #### Install

 To install the Golang utilities, simply use `./scripts/install_all.sh`.